ChelseaStats/FootballStatisticsDefintions/DEFINITIONS.md

 #### ExpG – Expected Goals

 This is shorthand for either the expected goals from a particular input (shots, shots on target, key passes, whatever) or it is often specifically referring to someone’s model.

-In our case, that would be the one developed by Colin Trainor and Constantinos Chappas, but others use it for expectation output from their models as well.
+for example one developer by <a href="http://statsbomb.com/2013/08/goal-expectation-and-efficiency/">Colin Trainor and Constantinos Chappas</a>.

 #### SOT – Shots on Target